n8n-io/n8n-docs/docs/hosting/server-setups/heroku.md

 - A **Deploy to Heroku** button offering a one click, with minor configuration, deployment.

-## Use the deploy template to create a Heroku project
+## Use the deployment template to create a Heroku project

 The quickest way to get started with deploying n8n to Heroku is using the **Deploy to Heroku** button: